dev-yash-25/DeltaX-Bootcamp/03_CSharp/01_Basics_Of_CSharp/01_Notes/01_Introduction.md

 Memory is allocated automatically.

-When objects are no longer needed:

-CLR cleans them up automatically.
+When objects are no longer needed, CLR cleans them up automatically.

 Developers do not need to manually release memory in most cases.

 <br>

-## 9. Garbage Collection (GC)
+## 3.7 Garbage Collection (GC)

 Garbage Collection is a feature provided by CLR.